sephizack/AdventOfCode-2021/README.md

 My participation to the Advent of Code 2021, in C++.

 ⚠️ **DISCLAIMER** ⚠️ \
-The main goal for resolution time.
+The main goal is resolution time.
 This is not intended to be the most beautiful code nor the most efficient. \
-It's just something that _works_ and developped with _performance in mind_, but not as a primary concern.
+It's just something that _works_ and developped with _performance in mind_ (but not as a primary concern).

 ## Usage

 ### Prerequisites